colts70/The-Sematic-Stack/README.md

 That’s it.

+Example:

+The 5 Anchors of your topic say beer.
+You would purchase these 5 domains through the dns regeristry of your choice.
+They are hosted later as semantic anchors using one tiny JSON file.
+Each anchor must include your domain inside so it can link back to the root.

+“For a topic like ‘beer’, you would purchase five Anchor Domains through the DNS registry of your choice.”

+“Each anchor must explicitly include and bind back to the Root Domain, so agents can verify that all five anchors belong to the same topic owner.”

-/type prevents class confusion (“what kind of thing is this?”)
+beertype.com   prevents class confusion (“what kind of thing is this?”) include your root domain dont forget

-/entity pins the actual noun/ID (“which thing exactly?”)
+beerentity.com   pins the actual noun/ID (“which thing exactly?”) include your root domain dont forget

-/url binds the entity to the domain you control (“where does the official meaning live?”)
+beerurl.com   binds the entity to the domain you control (“where does the official meaning live?”) include your root domain dont forget

-/canonical collapses naming drift + aliases (“what is it called, consistently?”)
+beercanonical.com   collapses naming drift + aliases (“what is it called, consistently?”) include your root domain dont forget

-/sitemap declares crawl geometry (“where should machines start, on purpose?”)
+beersitemap.com   declares crawl geometry (“where should machines start, on purpose?”) include your root domain dont forget, and if you have a xm sitemap include it.

 Five anchors are the minimum set needed to deterministically bind identity (type/entity/url/canonical) and constrain ingestion (sitemap) at the first hop.
 Remove one, and you reintroduce guesswork.